pietermonsieurs/leishmania_snsseq/README.md

 ## Input data
 * reference genome: downloaded from TriTrypDB.
 Used version indicated with 2018 (release data december 2018).
 The other file of T. brucei lister is from 2010. https://tritrypdb.org/common/downloads/Current_Release/TbruceiLister427_2018/fasta/data/TriTrypDB-46_TbruceiLister427_2018_Genome.fasta.
 Total genome size is 42.25Mbp
+* After a first analyis, it was noticed that the fastq file contained very short reads, based on the trimming done by the sequencing company
 * Four different input data sets (8 fastq-files) that should be aligned using BWA: [bwa_createcommands.py](bwa_createcommands.py)
 * Two different conditions, each with their own control:
     * Normalize and subtract sample 2 (background control) from sample 1 (SNS non-induced).
 Call peaks in non-induced sample.